CptOfEvilMinions/ThunderWaffle/Matrix/attack_matrix/_posts/techniques/evasion/2019-02-01-public_services.md

 enabled: true
 title: Public services
 category: techniques
+theme: Evasion
+Id: 18
+description: 'The malware communicates with a public service such as Google or Dropbox.
+These services can be used for the staging of malware or C2 communication.'
 permalink: /techniques/evasion/public_services
 ---
-# `Public services - <technique ID>`

-The malware communicates with a public service such as Google or Dropbox.
-These services can be used for the staging of malware or C2 communication.
+{{ page. description }}

 ## Public services